tuenut/celeryDemo/README.md

 >>> result.ready()
 False
 ```
-- Also if you don't enable _result backend_ you can't retrieve result from task
+- Also, if you don't enable _result backend_ you can't retrieve result from task
 in that way.